schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 - The equilibrium model corresponds to the LRM with $D_{ax} = 0$ and rapid equilibrium.
 - The transport-dispersive model (TDM) corresponds to the LRM with dynamic binding ($f_{\text{ads}}$) and $D_{ax} > 0$.
+- @todo: Add Thomas?

 (lumped_rate_model_with_pores)=
 ### Lumped rate model with pores

 To account for additional transport-limiting effects, the volume of the particle pores can be considered by introducing the particle porosity, $\varepsilon^p$.
-This creates a separate reference volume within the particles where the solute concentration, $c_i^p$, can differ from the bulk liquid phase concentration, $c_i^b$, where convection occurs.
+This creates a separate reference volume within the particles where the solute concentration, $c^p_i$, can differ from the bulk liquid phase concentration, $c^b_i$, where convection occurs.
 The interstitial porosity $\varepsilon^b$ represents the void volume between the particles in the packed bed.
 The total porosity, $\varepsilon^t$, is given by: